onCodeDesign/Code-Design-Training/InterProcessCommunication/TradingApp/.Notes/PresentationScript.md

      - Inside I have modularization and SoC, but everythig deploys on one box (an web server)
      - I may have scalability (if stateless) , availablity and high maintainability.
 Valid and OK scenario!

-#### 7. Implement the ConsoleHost w/ WebAPI Self Host
+#### 7. Implement the ConsoleHost w/ Web API Self Host
   - `Install-Package Microsoft.AspNet.WebApi.OwinSelfHost`
   - `Install-Package iQuarc.AppBoot.WebApi`
   - Startup configures the WebApi and links it w/ AppBoot
-  - QuotationsController is just a wrapper over the `IQuotationService` it publishes
+  - QuotationsController is just a wrapper over the `IQuotationService` it publishes it
   - Show how everything works
     - run the ConsoleHost
     - use the following from Postman